adamfurman7/adamfurman7/README.md

 # Hey there

 Teaching myself software development on the side.
-In my dayjob, I'm a product marketing manager at a fintech.
+In my day job, I'm a product marketing manager at a fintech.

 <!---
 mindofadam/mindofadam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.